Due to nut allergies please

 The government allocates a pot of money to schools for each registered free school dinner pupil.
 If eligible children are not registered by parents, we don’t get to receive this funding.

-At Clutton School, we use this money to help children learn a musical instrument, help parents fund school trips and provide additional support that we may not be able to otherwise afford.
+At Clutton School, we use this money to help parents fund school trips, provide additional school resources and provide additional support that we may not be able to otherwise afford.
+Please have a look at our Pupil Premium page for reports on how this money is spent.

 Officially claiming your ‘Free School Meal’ can help your child in school.